MaAn-41/RAG-for-Diagnostic-Reasoning-for-Clinical-Notes/README.md

 Feel free to fork this repository and submit pull requests.
 Contributions are welcome!

 ## 📧 Contact
-For queries, reach out at [sufyanbinimran](https://github.com/sufyanbinimran).
+For queries, reach out at [Muhammad Usman Aziz](https://github.com/MaAn-41/).